iterative/dvc.org/static/docs/user-guide/update-tracked-file.md

 them.

-If you use DVC to track a file that is generated during your pipeline (e.g. some intermediate result or a final model file - `model.pkl`) and you don't use `dvc run` and `dvc repro` to manage your pipeline, use the procedure below (run `dvc unprotect` or `dvc remove`) to unlink it from DVC cache prior to the execution of the script that modifies it.
+If you use DVC to track a file that is generated during your pipeline (e.g. some intermediate result or a final model file i.e. `model.pkl`) and you don't use `dvc run` and `dvc repro` to manage your pipeline, use the procedure below (run `dvc unprotect` or `dvc remove`) to unlink it from DVC cache prior to the execution of the script that modifies it.